OfficeDev/teams-toolkit/docs/fx-core/localdebug-help.md

     }
 }
 ```
-Please note that the `localBotEndpoint` should use https protocol.
+Please note that the `botEndpoint` should use https protocol.

 ## What to do if Teams shows "App not found" when the Teams web client is opened?
 ### Error